siahsang/chargepoint/README.md

 ## Required tools

-To build and run, make sure that you have Java and Maven installed on your system.
+To build and run, make sure that you have Java and Docker installed on your system.
 The following items are required:

 - Java Development Kit (JDK 21)
 - Docker